-6.3.7 Learning Environment:
+6.3.7.
+Learning Environment:

-- Students are engaged at UEL - Students who are underrepresented in Higher Education can succeed at UEL - Appropriate resources are in place to help students succeed - The learning environment is stimulating for students, providing the right level of challenge - Opportunities exist for students to engage in activities that benefit their personal development - Opportunities exist for students to engage in activities that benefit society
+- Students are engaged at UEL - Students who are underrepresented in Higher Education can succeed at UEL - Appropriate resources are in place to help students succeed - The learning environment is stimulating for students, providing the right level of challenge - Opportunities exist for students to engage in activities that benefit their personal development

+Opportunities exist for students to engage in activities that benefit society

-6.3.8 Execution of the examiner role:
+6.3.8.
+Execution of the examiner role:

-- I have a productive relationship with the academics responsible for modules in my remit - Administrative arrangements are in place to help me succeed in my role - I received all the information I needed to answer the questions in this report - I am a new examiner and I received all the support I needed to undertake my role
+- I have a productive relationship with the academics responsible for modules in my remit - Administrative arrangements are in place to help me succeed in my role - I received all the information I needed to answer the questions in this report - I am a new examiner and I received all the support I needed from the institution (UEL-wide induction via Moodle) - I am a new examiner and I received all the support I needed from the school (school-level induction)

-6.3.9 Previous Report:
+6.3.9.
+Previous Report:

-• Were there matters arising from previous examiner report that required a response?
+- Were there matters arising from previous examiner report that required a response? - Were these matters adequately addressed